Concrete Patio Cleaning in Chicago, IL

 • Removes organic growth and surface discoloration

-• Improves traction and reduces slick areas
+• Improves traction and reduces slick, unsafe areas

-• Helps slow down recurring staining
+• Helps slow recurring staining and weather-related wear

 Why Concrete Patios Get Dirty Faster in Chicago